Edward James Olmos: Early life

 Olmos was born and raised in East Los Angeles, California, the son of Eleanor (née Huizar) and Pedro Olmos, who was a welder and mail carrier.
 His father was a Mexican immigrant who moved to California in 1945 and his mother was an American of Mexican descent.
 His parents divorced when he was seven years old, and he was primarily raised by his great-grandparents as his parents worked.
 He grew up wanting to be a professional baseball player, and at age 13 joined the Los Angeles Dodgers' farm system, as a catcher.
 He left baseball at age 15 to join a rock and roll band, which caused a rift with his father, who was hurt by the decision.

 He graduated from Montebello High School in 1964.
-While at Montebello High School, he lost a race for Student Body President to future California Democratic Party Chair Art Torres.
-In his teen years, he was the lead singer for a band he named Pacific Ocean, so called because it was to be "the biggest thing on the West Coast".
-For several years, Pacific Ocean performed at various clubs in and around Los Angeles, and released their only record, Purgatory, in 1968.
+While there he lost a race for Student Body President to future California Democratic Party Chair Art Torres.
+In his teen years, he was the lead singer for a psychedelic/hard rock band he named Pacific Ocean, so called because it was to be "the biggest thing on the West Coast".
 At the same time, he attended classes at East Los Angeles College, including courses in acting.

+For several years, Pacific Ocean (later renamed Eddie James and The Pacific Ocean) performed at various clubs in and around Los Angeles, and released the album Purgatory via VMC Records in late 1968.
+The album was promoted with two singles, "I Can't Stand It" / "I Wanna Testify", and "My Shrink"/"16 Tons," and was followed by a nation-wide tour in early 1969.
+While setting up for a Pacific Ocean show one night, Olmos slipped on stage and landed on a nail that went through his knee.
+Another time during a concert, Olmos jumped from the top of an organ across the stage into the drum set, getting knocked unconscious and dislocating the drummer's shoulder.

 Career

 Theater

 In the late 1960s and the early 1970s, Olmos branched out from music into acting, appearing in many small productions, until his big break portraying the narrator, called "El Pachuco", in the play Zoot Suit, which dramatized the World War II-era rioting in California brought about by the tensions between Mexican-Americans and local police, called the Zoot Suit riots.
 The play moved to Broadway, and Olmos earned a Tony Award nomination.
 He subsequently took the role to the filmed version in 1981, and appeared in many other films including Wolfen, Blade Runner and The Ballad of Gregorio Cortez.
+Olmos has been a frequent guest narrator at Disney's Candlelight Processional at Walt Disney World, narrating the nativity story.